 - A minimum of 40 hours required shadowing an anesthesia provider, preferable a CRNA.

 A personal statement letter (three pages, excluding cover and references) addressing the following:

 - A clear statement of your goals and expectations for entering the program

-- Your understanding of the role of a Certified Registered Nurse Anesthetist (applicants are encouraged to shadow a CRNA)
+- Your understanding of the role of a Certified Registered Nurse Anesthetist (applicants are required to

 - Statistics course